oxygenxml/oxygen-git-client-addon/README.md

 ## Working with submodules

 To open and work with a Git submodule, use the **Submodules** action from the toolbar and select the desired submodule from the presented combo box.
+As an alternative, if the submodule is modified and is presented in the **Unstaged files** area, the **Open** contextual action can be used.

 ## Showing the current branch history